isomerpages/gb-assist/pages/solutionrepo/solution41.md

 ### Description

 A2000ERP Solution is a business management tool, integrated with components necessary for fast growing companies.
 With its real-time engine, all transactions will turn into critical analysis to support more informed business decisions.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/A2000_Solutions_Annex_3_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria